Having a clutter-free home… Ah, that sounds nice.

-Or maybe you’re intimidated by the thought of having to go through all of your stuff.
+Or… maybe you’re intimidated by the thought of having to go through everything you own.

-Whatever your mindset, I guarantee the effort it takes to declutter is so worth the headache (and possible backache) of moving around all of your boxes and totes.
+Whatever your mindset, decluttering is so worth the headache (and possible backache) of moving around all of your boxes, totes and clothes.

-1. Decluttering your living space will help you acknowledge the things you treasure most in life, and re-discover the forgotten objects that bring you joy.
+Decluttering your living space will help you acknowledge the things you treasure most in life, and re-discover forgotten objects that bring you joy.

 “Does this spark joy?”

-Is your soul enriched so much that you don’t want to live without it?
+Is your soul lighting up so much that you don’t want to live without it?

-When you truly define your values in this way, you will begin to live with more focus, intention and gratitude.
-Of course you’ll also be decluttering your home at the same time!
+When you truly define your values in this way, you can begin to live with more focus and intention.
+As you look around, you’ll feel more calm and grateful.

-2. Before you give away, sell, or discard an item… complete this beautiful, crucial task:
+Before you give away, sell, or discard an item…

 Hold the item in your hands and thank the item for being in your life.